Getting Started

 Once your source is connected, Bigeye will automatically profile your data in order to recommend Autometrics, or suggested metrics to ensure your data is consistently accurate and reliable.
 To learn more about the heuristics used to recommend Autometrics, see Available Metrics.

-Autometrics are suggested metrics that monitor anomalies in column-level data.
-Autometrics are automatically generated for all new datasets added to Bigeye.
-You can find Autometrics in the Catalog when viewing a source, schema, table or column page—simply navigate to the Autometrics tab.
 You can search, or use filters, to find metrics relevant to your monitoring goals.
 Select the relevant Autometrics, and click “enable”.
 By default, Bigeye metrics use Autothresholds to detect anomalies in your data and send alerts, so there’s no need to manually define thresholds.
-You have the option to configure metrics by setting a row creation time, will backfill metric history and enable Autothresholds without a training period.
+You have the option to configure metrics by setting a row creation time.
+Once a table's row creation time is set, Bigeye backfills metric history and enables Autothresholds without a training period.

 You can acknowledge, mute, or close issues to track progress on resolution.
 Choosing to acknowledge an issue will automatically mute it for 24 hours.